United-Way-Achievement-Club/uw_database/README.md

 The master branch should always be stable.
 Features that are in progress and need to be completed can be found in the 'Board' section of the repository.
 When pushing a new feature to GitHub, create a new branch named after that feature, then push the branch to GitHub.
 Then, make a pull request to the 'dev' branch, and add a description of the feature and the changes that were made.

-Mockups for the portal can be found [here](https://balsamiq.cloud/sll25/prfco/r2278)

 ### Progress

 #### General